appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls02-the-widgets.md

 ### 2. Container Text

 Make a Flutter UI that shows text in a container.
 The container should be horizontally and vertically centered.
 The container should be 200 wide and 100 tall.
 The container should have a blue border with a width of two.
 The container should be red in color.
 All sides of the container should have 20 padding.
 'Your Name' should be the text.
 The text size should be 24, the text color white, and the text weight bold.
+The text widget should be at the center.

 ### 3. Container with Decoration